 - 90 days late

-After 90 days the credit reporting agencies no longer distinguish how late a payment is.
-At this point, or maybe at the 120-day point, the lender will often decide to sell the account to collections and mark it as a charge-off.
-This means that the creditor has declared that the debt is unlikely to be repaid, and it’s extremely bad for your credit.
+Once your credit card is a full 90 days past due, the lender will often decide to sell the account to a collection agency and mark it as a charge-off.
+This means that the creditor has declared that the card debt is unlikely to be repaid, and it’s extremely bad for your credit.

 Listen to credit expert John Ulzheimer explain when late payments will show up on credit reports.
 He describes what credit card issuers are thinking in these situations, and why you might see a 90-day late payment without seeing any 30 or 60-day late payments.

-How a Late Payment Affects Your Credit Scores
+How Does a Late Payment Affect Your Credit Scores?

 TL;DR — it’s bad.

-A late payment will remain on your credit reports for seven years after the date it was reported.
+A late payment can remain on your credit reports for up to seven years after the date it was reported.
 The effects it has will largely depend on the other elements in your credit profile.

-If you have excellent credit, with a spotless record of timely payments except for this one mistake, a single late payment won’t drop you down to the bad credit range.
-But it will still have a very noticeable effect, and if your credit is not as good it could cause you to fall to average credit or below.
+If you have excellent credit, with a spotless record of timely payments except for this one mistake, a single late payment won’t typically leave you with a bad credit rating.
+But it will likely have a very noticeable effect.
+If this isn’t your first time making alate payment the impact might be greater, causing your credit scores to fall to average or below.

-There are basically three things to know about how late payments impact your credit:
+There are three important facts to know about how late payments impact your credit scores:

 - The more late payments, the larger the impact: Even one late payment is not good, but the more you have, the worse it will be.

-- The more recent the late payment, the larger the impact: As late payments grow older, the negative effects on your credit will diminish.
+- The more recent the late payment, the larger the impact: As late payments grow older, the negative effects on your scores will diminish.

-- The longer the delinquency, the larger the impact: A payment that’s 60 days late is worse for your credit than one that’s 30 days late, and 90 days late is even worse than that.
+- The more severe the delinquency, the larger the impact: A payment that’s 60 days late is worse for your credit than one that’s 30 days late, and 90 days late is even worse than that.

-Even if you have very good credit, you should probably expect your credit scores to drop at least 30–50 points from a single late payment.
+Even if you have very good credit, you might see your credit scores drop at least 30–50 points from a single late payment.
 It could even be twice as bad as that, or more, depending on your particular credit history.
-You can get an estimate of how a late payment will affect your own credit with free credit simulators, like those offered by Credit Karma, Chase Credit Journey, or Capital One CreditWise.
+You can get an estimate of how a late payment will affect your own credit with free credit simulators, like those offered by FICO, Credit Karma, Chase Credit Journey, or Capital One CreditWise.

 A late payment on your credit reports may or may not be your fault.

 The credit bureaus want to produce accurate reports, so if you bring an error to their attention they’ll track down the source and attempt to verify it.
 Creditors don’t want to falsely accuse you of anything either, because they want to keep you as a happy customer.
-You should expect to have errors like these removed in a pretty timely fashion, especially if you submit your disputes online.
+You should usually expect to have errors like these removed in a pretty timely fashion.

-Don’t make late payments!
-They’re one of the easiest ways to quickly put a big dent in your credit scores, so do what it takes to prevent them.
+Do everything in your power not to make late payments!
+They’re one of the easiest ways to quickly put a big dent in your credit scores.
+Aim to do whatever it takes to prevent them.

-Simply setting up autopay for at least the minimum payment is all it takes.
-We recommend paying the balance in full to keep your credit scores in top shape, of course, but as long as you meet the minimum you’ll avoid being late.
+Simply setting up autopay for at least the minimum payment is often all it takes to protect yourself, but you may want to double check to make sure your payments go through.
+We recommend paying the statement balance in full to help keep your credit scores in top shape, of course, but as long as you meet the minimum you’ll avoid being late.